truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

 **Description:** Retrieves the current **context window summary** for a given agent.
-This includes counts of tokens/messages in various parts of the agent’s context and memory, as well as a snapshot of recent messages.
-It’s useful for understanding how full the agent’s context is and what content is currently influencing the agent.
+This includes counts of tokens/messages in various parts of the agent's context and memory, as well as a snapshot of recent messages.
+It's useful for understanding how full the agent's context is and what content is currently influencing the agent.

-**Response Fields:** Returns an object with statistics and content about the agent’s context:
+**Response Fields:** Returns an object with statistics and content about the agent's context:

-* **`context_window_size_max`** (integer): The maximum size (in tokens) of the agent’s context window.
+* **`context_window_size_max`** (integer): The maximum size (in tokens) of the agent's context window.
 * **`context_window_size_current`** (integer): Current used tokens in the context window.
 * **`num_messages`** (integer): Number of recent messages currently in the context.
 * **`num_archival_memory`** (integer): Number of **archival memory** items (older memory stored outside the active context).